Bezier Splatting for Fast and Differentiable Vector Graphics Rendering: Method

 \textbf{Sampling 2D Gaussians on closed curves.} Achieving accurate color filling is non-trivial for closed curves.
 A straightforward approach involves uniformly sampling a large number of points, identifying intersecting curves, solving equations to determine which curves cover them, and then computing scaling factors based on the sampled points.
 However, this process is computationally expensive, making it inefficient for curve rasterization and optimization.

-To address this limitation, we propose a new structure named \emph{paired Bézier curve structure} that facilitates an efficient closed area sampling between two Bézier curves of a closed curve.
-Specifically, the two Bézier curves \( \mathcal{B}_1(t) \) and \( \mathcal{B}_{R+1}(t) \) share the same start and end points, and $R$ intermediate Bézier curves are generated by interpolating the control points between the two Bézier curves $P^{(0)}_j$ and $P^{(R+1)}_j$as:
+To address this limitation, we propose a new structure named \emph{paired Bézier curve structure}, which supports two groups of Bézier curves with equal cardinality and arbitrary degrees, forming a closed region.
+This structure enables efficient and flexible sampling within the enclosed region between the two curve groups.
+Specifically, the two Bézier curves \( \mathcal{B}_1(t) \) and \( \mathcal{B}_{R+1}(t) \) share the same start and end points, forming the inside curves and boundaries of a closed region.
+A total of \( R \) intermediate Bézier curves are generated by linearly interpolating the corresponding control points \( P^{(0)}_j \) and \( P^{(R+1)}_j \) as:

-where $t_k \in [0,1]$ are sampled from a normalized cumulative distribution function (CDF). ${P^{(k)}_j}$ is interpolated new control points.
+where \( t_k \in [0,1] \) are sampled from a normalized cumulative distribution function (CDF).
+The interpolated control points \( \{ P^{(k)}_j \} \) define intermediate curves that form a dense strip between the two boundaries.
+Note that this paired structure can naturally extend to cases where each curve is composed of multiple connected Bézier segments, provided that all segments have the same number of control points, similar to the representation used in DiffVG~\cite{Li:2020:DVG}.

 This non-uniform sampling ensures that points near the boundary curves have small scales, mitigating the influence of interior Gaussians to the exterior of closed area.
 The interpolated Bézier curves are:

 Then, 2D Gaussians are sampled on these interpolated curves, by following the same procedure as open curves (Eq. \ref{eq:sampling}), resulting in a structured and efficient point sampling within the enclosed region.
 Furthermore, to mitigate artifacts caused by non-convex curve shapes during interpolation, we incorporate the Xing loss from LIVE \cite{xu2022live}, which enforces convexity constraints on curve shapes, to improve the stability of the interpolation process.
 The full set of sampled points on the $i$-th Bézier curve is: